M1 Pies: Level Up Your Dividend Strategy and Optimize Your Portfolio Like a Pro (2024)

 Paul Merriman's Ultimate Buy and Hold Strategy

-The Ultimate Buy And Hold (UB&H) Worldwide 100% Equity in a Taxable Account portfolio is a tax-optimized version of the UB&H portfolio that omits some holdings with higher dividend payments (which are taxed in the year in which they are issued).
+The Ultimate Buy And Hold (UB&H) Worldwide 100% Equity in a Taxable Account portfolio is a tax optimized version of the UB&H portfolio that omits some of the holdings which have higher dividend payments (which are taxed in the year in which they are issued).

 Not everyone's risk tolerance can (or should) align with a 100% equity holding.
 With M1 Finance, your top level Pie (asset allocation) can include a holding of a bond fund (like Vanguard's BND ETF) at whatever ratio fits your risk tolerance and the other slice of the pie can be the equity allocation you choose.
 This can be an UB&H like Paul's, a Total Market Index fund like JL Collins, or an allocation of your own making.